Skip to main content

 note

-The method allows setting the same style for the specified cells.
-In case you want to apply different styles to spreadsheet cells, you'd better use the parse() method.
+The method sets the same style for the specified cells.
+If you want to apply different styles to spreadsheet cells, use the parse() method.

 Get styles